 We’d love to hear how you planned for for kids financially.
 Let us know in the comments below!

-This article first appeared on The Everygirl and can be seen here.
+This article originally appeared on The Everygirl on August 9, 2016.